dnf0sq/Static_IP_Redirector/README.md

 Node.JS based server and client scripts, in which server forwards traffic using iptables to the client on specified ports, and updates clients IP when it changes.

 ## Requirements
-Packages on client and the server
+Packages on client and the server:
     node

-Modules on server
+Modules on server:
     socket.io, sprintf
-Modules on client
+Modules on client:
     socket.io-client

-OS
+OS:
     Linux

 ## Commands